Wines

 Primary Aroma Notes:

 Picture a serene spring morning in an Italian orchard, the air fresh with the promise of the day.
-Soave wines greet you first with the crisp and invigorating scents of green apples, white peaches, and a gentle hint of citrus blossom, lemon or orange zest.
+Soave wines greet you first with the crisp and invigorating scents of green apples, white peaches, and a gentle hint of citrus fruits, lemon or orange zest.
 These are like the first notes of a symphony, light and uplifting, setting the stage for the deeper melodies to follow.

 Secondary Aroma Notes:

 As the wine breathes, it begins to whisper tales of its youth spent in nurturing casks.
-Imagine a kitchen where almond cookies are baking, and there’s a vase of fresh wildflowers on the windowsill.
+Imagine a kitchen where almond cookies are baking and there's a vase of fresh wildflowers on the windowsill.
 The secondary aromas of Soave introduce a delicate complexity with hints of almond, a touch of creamy yeast, and subtle floral undertones of white flowers (acacia, lily of the valley) with herbal hints (lemon balm, star anise)— like a soft, comforting melody that enriches the initial fruitiness without overwhelming it.

 Tertiary Aroma Notes: